-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, a text adventure that only has itself to blame for being forgotten, really.
 Even if it did offer the chance to strut around town in that amazing hat.

-While the last couple of years have seen the word 'Amnesia' earn its street-cred thanks to a certain horror series whose sequel comes out next week (I haven't actually played A Machine For Pigs yet, but I'm assuming it's pretty much this in game form), there are reasons it's a yawner when used as a plot point.
-It's convenient for writers, who get to start with a clean-slate and a reason to explain anything.
-It's so overused though that if the average person woke up with amnesia, even they would sigh at starting the day on such a cliche.
+While recent years have seen the word 'Amnesia' earn its street cred thanks to a certain horror series, there are reasons it's a yawner when used as a plot point.
+It's convenient for writers, who get to start with a clean slate and a reason to explain anything.
+It's so overused that if the average person woke up with amnesia, even they would sigh at starting the day on such a cliché.
 Even if they didn't recall exactly why.
-This mid-80s adventure does things differently to most though, enough so that it should be at least a little better remembered.
+This mid-'80s adventure does things differently to most though, enough so that it should be at least a little better remembered.

 Getting up, there's also a bit of character control.
-Three things are locked down - you're white, male and reasonably built - with a fourth that will be increasingly important in a second, that you're stark naked and there are no clothes lying around anywhere.
+Three things are locked down, you're white, male and reasonably built, with a fourth that will be increasingly important in a second — that you're stark naked and there are no clothes lying around.
 However, Amnesia adds, one thing that you can't simply glance down at is your face.
-Cue a - cough - 'what do you think ' you look like section.
+Cue a 'what do you think you look like?' section.
 Your hair, is it light or dark?
 Let's say dark.
 Long or short?
 Short.
 Beard or moustache?
 Neither.
-Eye-colour?
+Eye colour?
 Blue.

-After this though, Amnesia becomes a surprisingly advanced adventure for its time - 1986 - by mixing a bit of simulation with a heftier than normal amount of narrative.
+After this, Amnesia becomes a surprisingly advanced adventure for its time (1986) by mixing a bit of simulation with a heftier than normal amount of narrative.
 Descriptions are detailed, and interaction quite dense.
-Your out-of-clothes-experience for instance can be mitigated by picking up the bedsheet and wearing it, or doing the same with a towel, or ignored entirely by just walking stark naked out of the room in search of adventure.
-The latter works about as well as you'd expect, especially if you forget to the room key, but it's more interesting than simply "You can't do that."
+Your out-of-clothes-experience can be mitigated by picking up the bedsheet and wearing it, or doing the same with a towel, or ignored entirely by just walking stark naked out of the room in search of adventure.
+The latter works about as well as you'd expect, especially if you forget the room key, but it's more interesting than simply "You can't do that."

 But it's still not over!
 You get to choose your last words... and then... and then it's still not over because you get a last cigarette and only then is it game over.